joncheng-dev/ParksLookup.Solution/README.md

 #### Example GET Query without Search Parameters

 The following query will return the first ten results.
-This is equivalent of a "Get All" request, but only 10 results by order of numerical `ParkId` values will be returned due to implementation of pagination -- since default values of `pageIndex = 1` and `pageSize = 10`.
+This is equivalent of a "Get All" request, but only 10 results by order of numerical `ParkId` values will be returned due to implementation of pagination -- because of default values `pageIndex = 1` and `pageSize = 10`.

 ```
 http://localhost:5000/api/Parks